Cube 2: Hypercube: Plot

-A young woman named Becky wakes up in the Cube.
-She enters another room; however, the room enters a state of reversed gravity, pulling her up, and it is implied that she is killed.
+A woman named Becky wakes up in the Cube.
+She enters another room.
+The room enters a state of reversed gravity and it is implied that she is killed.

-Later, seven captives — Kate, Simon, Jerry, Max, Julia, the blind Sasha, and the elderly Mrs. Paley — find themselves trapped in brightly lit cubes, each with a panel on each of the six sides, which are doors to other rooms.
+Seven captives find themselves trapped in cubes.
 They come across Colonel Thomas Maguire, who informs the group that they must solve a code in order to escape.
-A wall then begins to close in on the group; they escape while Thomas intentionally stays behind and is killed.
-Later experiences around the cube reveal that gravity can operate in different directions in each room, while Mrs. Paley, who is revealed to be a retired theoretical mathematician, and Jerry realize that they may be in a tesseract, or a hypercube.
+A wall then begins to close in on the group.
+They escape while Thomas stays behind and is killed.
+Experiences around the cube reveal that gravity can operate in different directions in each room, while Mrs. Paley and Jerry realize that they may be in a tesseract, or a hypercube.
 Kate notices the numbers "60659" in every room.

-The group soon realizes that they are all in some way connected to Izon, a defense contractor.
-Mrs. Paley opens a panel to reveal her being killed by Simon, who is decapitated soon after by crystal beams.
-Jerry theorizes that it is a parallel universe, while Max and Julia think it is an optical illusion.
-Later, while the group is sleeping, Simon explains to Jerry that he is a private investigator and is looking for Becky, a missing Izon worker.
-Meanwhile, Sasha hears a noise and awakens everyone.
-The group finds a floating square in the middle of the room, which grows into shifting variations of a tesseract, before expanding into a lethal and rapidly spinning frame.
-The group flees into another room, but Jerry is injured and eventually shredded by the tesseract, which grows rapidly.
-Kate remains to save Sasha, who is still trapped in the room, narrowly avoiding death as they group in one of the corners of the room where the tesseract cannot reach, as the tesseract conforms back to a cube and disappears.
-Sasha and Kate are separated from the group, as a result.
+The group soon realizes that they are all in some way connected to Izon.
+Mrs. Paley opens a panel to reveal her being killed by Simon, who is decapitated soon after by beams.
+Jerry theorizes that it is a universe, while Max and Julia think it is an illusion.
+Simon explains to Jerry that he is a investigator and is looking for Becky.
+Sasha hears a noise and awakens everyone.
+The group finds a square in the middle of the room, which grows into variations of a tesseract, before expanding into a frame.
+The group flees into another room, but Jerry is injured and shredded by the tesseract, which grows rapidly.
+Kate remains to save Sasha, who is still trapped in the room.
+Sasha and Kate are separated from the group as a result.